ourofoundation/ouro/ouro-01-definitions.md

 # OURO-01: Definitions

+This chapter defines the concepts you’ll see throughout the charter.
+It’s written for builders: the goal is clarity, not jargon.

+---

 ## What is Ouro?

 Ouro is a platform for collaborative problem-solving.
 It's where curious people come together to share data, APIs, and ideas — and build on each other's work.